 The SCIA program provides funding to help small businesses hire university students to work as interns on projects that are both beneficial to the company and academically relevant to the student.
 Especially targeted toward Michigan businesses in the Science, Technology, Engineering, and Math (STEM) fields, the SCIA program is designed to increase students’ exposure to innovative processes and products emerging from companies that employ high-skill workers and to encourage student job placements with innovative and dynamic Michigan companies after graduation.

-The SCIA is a matching grant program where funding for a 12-week internships position is split evenly between the SCIA and the hosting company.
-Companies looking to hire interns can receive up to $3,000 per intern as a one-to-one match program, meaning companies will receive 50% of what they pay their intern, up to $3,500.
+The SCIA is a matching grant program which provides one-to-one funding for a 12-week internship position.
+Companies looking to hire students can receive 50% of what they pay their intern, up to $3,500.

 Check out this video, Keeping Our Grads in Michigan, showcasing the SCIA program and its success connecting Michigan talent with growing small businesses.